Low Fees Aren’t Enough: Pros & Cons of 5 Broker Types in Europe

 not sophisticated, can only be a side-broker for Larger portfolios

 Brokers falling under this umbrella don’t resonate with our ethos.
-These platforms are for emotionally-driven uneducated investors (to put it bluntly – Investors that Wall Street defines as ‘Dumb Money’).
+These platforms are for emotionally-driven investors.
+Platform’s business model is designed to extract value from these behavioral biases.

 They usually have a: